petteriraita/dual-key-mappings/dual-function-keys.md

 Please fork this repo and submit a PR.

 If you are making changes to the documentation, please edit the pandoc flavoured `dual-function-keys.md` and run `make doc`.
+Requires docker.

 Please ensure that this `README.md` and the man page `dual-function-keys.1` has your changes and commit all three.